andresoviedo/google-drive-ftp-adapter/README.md

 Run it!
 ======

-- Install java 8.
-Then double click on jar-with-dependencies.jar or execute the following command in the terminal:
+Double click on file google-drive-ftp-adapter-jar-with-dependencies.jar or execute the following command in the terminal:

-    java -jar target/google-drive-ftp-adapter-jar-with-dependencies.jar
+    java -jar google-drive-ftp-adapter-jar-with-dependencies.jar

-- Once the application is started, Google with request authorization through your browser to allow Google Drive FTP access to your data.
+Once the application is started, Google with request authorization through your browser to allow Google Drive FTP access to your data.
 Click "OK".

 Test it!
 ========

-- Open ftp://user:user@localhost:1821/ in your browser to connect to your Google Drive.
+Open ftp://user:user@localhost:1821/ in your browser to connect to your Google Drive.

-- Or open terminal and type "ftp localhost 1821": Type "user" as the username and "user" as password.
+Or open terminal and type "ftp localhost 1821": Type "user" as the username and "user" as password.
 Once in FTP, type "dir" to see your drive files.

-Ftp example:

     $ ftp localhost 1821
     Connected to localhost.